 Maisel understood that “The act of seeing is the moment of fun.”
 But he realised too that while we might see a special moment, we aren’t always able to capture it.
 We may not even have our cameras with us!

 Are you familiar with the work of Ansel Adams?
 I’d bet you are or you wouldn’t be here.
 In 1932 he captured the image Rock and Grass, Moraine Lake.
 It’s certainly not one of his inspirational best but nevertheless it illustrates his wonderful vision very well.
 At first glance it seems not a lot is happening but then we should notice that the main rock mirrors the mountain reflection that fills the space on the lake.
-This is a good example of compositional skills, albeit in an average shot that will set you back $100 if you want a copy hanging on your wall.
+This is a good example of compositional skills, albeit in an average shot that will set you back $100 or more if you want a copy hanging on your wall.

 The Craft of Photography

 Let’s be honest about this.
 Attention to detail is the proof of photographic discipline.
 Unless we get lucky, the desire to be artistically creative will find fulfilment in our enterprising images only.
 Awareness is key.
 Conscientious artists don’t step back from doing their best simply because they know some of those who look at their work won’t be able to appreciate the vision and variety of skills involved.
 Not everybody’s opinion is valuable.
-Even humble dedicated amateurs must work above that.
+Even humble dedicated amateurs must rise above that.

 This happens when we instinctively ‘see’ all that we have to work with.

 Like just about every other subject under the sun, we can get ourselves bogged down in the science, theory, ideology, philosophy and the gearhead obsessions of photography.
-Occasionally it’s an interesting ride—occasionally… But after all the reading, writing and migraine-inducing analytical study surely it still comes down to this, and only this:
+Occasionally it’s an interesting ride — occasionally… But after all the reading, writing and migraine-inducing analytical study surely it still comes down to this, and only this: